 In some cases, your bad credit score may not be entirely your fault.
 Identity theft and creditor or credit bureau errors can hurt your credit if you’re not careful.
 Get a free copy of your credit report through AnnualCreditReport.com and review it for possible errors or accounts you don’t recognize.

-If you find one or more, you can try to work with the creditors and credit bureaus yourself.
-Or, you can hire a credit repair company to do it for you.
+If you find errors in your credit report, ask the credit bureaus to remove them.
+You can do this yourself or hire credit specialists to help you.
 It may take a little time for them to sort things out, but once they do, you should see the errors or fraudulent accounts fall off by the next reporting cycle, says Crum.

 Maintain realistic expectations